thomasfl/hbase_test/README.md

 Notes
 =====

+Simple blog implemented i ruby on rails using hbase to store posts.
+Uses slim for templates.

 HBase
 -----

-To start hbase server, and thrift server used by massive_record gem to communicate with the server:
+To install hbase, simply download and unpack.
+To start hbase, start both the hbase server AND the thrift server:

 > $ cd ~/src/hbase-0.90.3-cdh3u1/bin
 > $ ./start-hbase.sh